top of page

 Communicating in marriage, especially listening, is what blood is to our bodies … it carries the nutrients for life and growth in all relationships.

-After nearly 50 years of marriage one might think that I’d know how to listen to Barbara.
+After over 50 years of marriage one might think that I’d know how to listen to Barbara.

 I’d certainly think!